Angleito/Bluefin-AI-Agent-Trader/README.md

 9. **Notification & Alerts (Optional)**
     - The bot can send notifications via email, Telegram, or webhook on significant events (trade executed, risk alert, error, etc.).

-This workflow ensures a robust, automated trading lifecycle, from data ingestion to trade execution and post-trade monitoring, leveraging the full power of modular AI-driven services.

----

 ## Prerequisites

 - Python 3.9+